QAtCanSTEM/qatcanstem.github.io/_posts/2019-09-05-RachelClarke.md

 header:
   teaser: /assets/images/Profiles/RC.jpg
   og_image: /assets/images/Profiles/RC.jpg
-excerpt: "I am more passionate about and am more fulfilled by my work when I am comfortable and secure in my work environment, and strive to help build and maintain work environments that help people feel the same dway."
+excerpt: "I am more passionate about and am more fulfilled by my work when I am comfortable and secure in my work environment, and strive to help build and maintain work environments that help people feel the same way."

 ---